Do Book Titles Go In Quotes Or Italics

 Consistency is key.
 Once you've chosen a style guide and its rules, apply them consistently throughout your writing.
 Mixing different styles can confuse readers and detract from the overall quality of your work.

 Imagine you're writing a blog post about your favorite novels.
-If you start by italicizing book titles, stick with that format throughout the entire post.
+On top of that, if you start by italicizing book titles, stick with that format throughout the entire post.
 Switching between italics and quotation marks will make your writing appear disorganized and unprofessional.

 3. Pay Attention to Detail